kitao/pyxel/docs/faq-en.md

 - Add a Pyxel app launcher
 - Overhaul of sound functions and MML support
-- Improve usability of the Pyxel Editor
+- Improve usability of Pyxel Editor
 - Add Pyxel tutorials for children

 </details>

 ## Licensing and Sponsorship